anirudhg-07/Settlement-Detective/README.md

 Traditional reconciliation tells you **what** doesn't match.
 Settlement Detective investigates **why** — and escalates what it cannot safely explain.

-Built for the Razorpay AI Buildathon, **AI Finance Controller** track.

 ---

 ## Status